Aiven-Open/klaw-docs/docs/authentication-authorization/authentication/third-party-account.md

    The `imageURI` property specifies the URL of the logo image.
 The image must be uploaded to the `assets/images/clients` folder before you can use this property.

+7. Each SSO provider can have a different "preferred username" attribute that identifies your user correctly.
+   Check your provider's documentation and select the attribute/claim that defines the username/login name.
+   Update this attribute in the `application.properties` file, replacing 'preferred_username' with their attribute.

+   `klaw.ad.username.attribute=preferred_username`

-7. If you have already signed up, you will be directed to the Klaw home page.
+8. If you have already signed up, you will be directed to the Klaw home page.

    ![image](../../../static/images/authentication/OAuthLogin.png)